 Step 3: Gather the necessary information.

 You will need to gather information to try to overturn your insurance denial and get the service covered.
-This may include your claim number, the name of the service, the reason the service was needed, the dates of service, copies of medical records related to that service, and any communications between you and your plan, including a copy of your denial letter.
+This may include your claim number, the name of the service, the reason the care or prior authorization was needed, the dates of service, copies of medical records related to that service, and any communications between you and your plan, including a copy of your denial letter.

 Step 4: If necessary, reach out to your healthcare provider.

 Your healthcare provider is likely willing to assist you when it comes to appealing the denial.
 If your insurance claim was denied because of a coding issue, you will want to reach out to your healthcare provider’s billing office.
-They may be able to change the medical or billing codes so that your service will be covered.
+They may be able to change the medical or billing codes so that your service will be covered (note that this is only possible if it was coded incorrectly to begin with; a provider can't change accurate coding).
 If your insurance claim was denied for medical reasons, you will want to reach out to their office for medical records and may even ask that they write a letter on your behalf that explains why the service was necessary.

 Step 5: File an internal appeal with your health plan.